 Historically, the coldest month in Nicaragua is January, with an average temperature of 77°F.

-During the wettest months of the rainy season, Nicaragua gets about 8 inches of rain per month, with the most rain falling on the Atlantic coast and in the Northern Highlands.
+During the wettest months of the rainy season, Nicaragua gets about 8 inches of rain per month, with the most rain falling on the Caribbean coast and in the Northern Highlands.
 The rains do not last long – usually an hour or less – and are very pleasant.

 MORE NICARAGUA TRAVEL INSPIRATION: